Open House Festival

 community/cultural, garden, public realm/landscape

 A vital community garden offering a model for maximum good for communities and for the environment on a small urban plot.
-It is now a site of Local Importance for Nature Conservation.
+It is now recognised as a site of Local Importance for Nature Conservation.
 Winner of an Open City Stewardship Award 2021.

 muf architecture/art, EXYZT, J & L Gibbons, 2010